Opentrons/http-api-beta/readme.md

 If you have any thoughts on the current API, or our [future plans](#future-plans) for it, please share them! **We need your help to make this API great. ❤️**

-We’d love to hear about:
+We'd love to hear about:
 * Bugs that you run into.
 * Features that seem missing.
 * Parts of the API that you found confusing, hard to use, or inconvenient.